Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 8) Directional arrows - use these to explore the castle (or click the tiles instead).

-This is a fantastic quest and is quite the nervy rush getting Sir Ragnar back home safely.
+This is a fantastic quest and is quite the rush getting Sir Ragnar back home safely.

-Oh cr+p!!
-This is Ulag, the Orc Warlord and yes, he did kill me...
+Oh, no, this is Ulag, the Orc Warlord, and yes, he did kill me...

 Clash Of The Titans

-Nobody enters Morcar's castle without expecting a fight with something unholy and it's a bonus leaving any room unhurt, albeit in blood-splattered clothing!
-He has many gruesome creatures walking the corridors so it's not long until something comes looking for you - all are controlled by Morcar.
-Ie, your lovely Atari ST.
+Nobody enters Morcar's castle without expecting a fight with something unholy, and it's a bonus leaving any room unhurt, albeit in blood-splattered clothing!
+He has many gruesome creatures walking the corridors, so it's not long until something comes looking for you - all are controlled by Morcar.
+Ie, your Atari ST.

-A skirmish in HeroQuest isn't what I expected of an 'RPG'.
-Firstly, a battle can only happen against a foe on an adjacent tile and that fight is presented on a separate screen.
+A skirmish in HeroQuest isn't what I expected.
+Firstly, a battle can only happen against a foe on an adjacent tile, and that fight is presented on a separate screen.
 However, there isn't anything to do as the computer rolls special dice for attacking/defending characters - skulls (for attack) and shields (for defence).
 So, if the monster has more skulls than you have shields, then that difference is deducted from your health.
 Likewise, if you are attacking and happen to have more skulls than the monster has shields, you win.

-This system might work for the board game but is odd.
-Especially as each player has a different amount of dice: Wizard = 1, Dwarf and Elf = 2, and Barbarian = 3.
-What is peculiar is when neither side rolls successfully so they both stand idle doing nothing more than staring at each other!
-Actually, that is quite annoying - it's a missed opportunity which could leave you somewhat vulnerable before the next turn.
+This system might work for the board game, but it is odd.
+Especially as each player has a different number of dice: Wizard = 1, Dwarf and Elf = 2, and Barbarian = 3.
+What is peculiar is when neither side rolls successfully, so they both stand idle, doing nothing more than staring at each other!
+Actually, that is quite annoying - it's a missed opportunity, which could leave you somewhat vulnerable before the next turn.

 Clash Of The Mages!

-Elves and Wizards have a different style to their combat thanks to range attacks as magical spells.
-All magic can be used against any enemy currently within the same location, so you don't need to be close, in order to attack an opponent.
-The ability to team/work should now start to prove its worth to all players?
+Elves and Wizards have a different style to their combat, thanks to range attacks and magical spells.
+All magic can be used against any enemy currently within the same location, so you don't need to be close to attack an opponent.
+The ability to 'team/work' should now start to prove its worth to all players?

 Along with spells to replenish health and harden defences/strength, there are many nifty alternatives: